 On the other hand, for a self-employed, the various operating costs can be worked out against the taxable profit as long as the expenses are allowable under HMRC.
 Let's assume that the business turnover is £40,000 and the claimable allowable expenses are £10,000.
 Hence, the taxable profit is £30,000.
 Allowable expenses do not take into account the money taken from the business for private expenses.

-Sole trader allowable expenses – Working as a Sole trader has its own privileges.
-Few of the most common expenses that can be claimed when working as a self employed freelancer are:
+Working as a Sole trader has its own privileges.
+Few of the most common allowable expenses that can be claimed when working as a self employed or freelancer are:

 Work from home or the freelancing model is very common with the millennial generation.
 Hence, it becomes imperative to understand the cost related to using the home as an office.
 Let's comprehend this through the two different models: